Effective Date: January 1, 2023

 Third Party Websites

-We maintain appropriate technical and organizational measures to protect your personal information from accidental loss and from unauthorized access, use, alteration, and disclosure.
+We maintain appropriate technical and organizational measures to protect your personal information from accidental loss and from unauthorized access, use, interference, destruction, alteration, and disclosure.
 For example, we have implemented data protections policies, information about you is stored on secured information systems, and physical access to our information systems is limited to authorized individuals.

 Unfortunately, the transmission of information via the internet is not completely secure.
-Although we do our best to protect your personal information, we cannot guaranty the security of your personal information transmitted to our Site.
+Although we do our best to protect your personal information, we cannot guarantee the security of your personal information transmitted to our Site.
 Any transmission of personal information is at your own risk.
 We are not responsible for circumvention of any privacy settings or security measures contained on the Site.

 Access and Choice